Photo of Joe T. Sylve

 } j_file_extent_val_t; // 0x18

-The eight most significant bits of the len_and_flags field are reserved for flags, but no flags are currently defined.
+The eight most significant bits of the len_and_flags field encode flags.
+Two flags are currently defined:

 If the value of phys_block_num is zero, then the extent is sparse and should be interpreted as containing all zero bytes.